e-lie/renardo-website/docs/installation.md

 It should produce some blips \o/

-If it doesn't,  first try to quick both software and just start SuperCollider first and Renardo afterwards.
+If it doesn't, first try to quit both software and just start SuperCollider first and Renardo afterwards or look at Troubleshooting section.

 You can then continue to this [Introduction Tutorial](/intro_tuto.md "Introduction tutorial") !